tapted/pub-dartlang/app/doc/package-layout.markdown

       packages/
         ...

-Running pub will also generate a `packages` directory.
+Running Tavern will also generate a `packages` directory.
 You will *not* check this into source control, and you won't need to worry too much about its contents.
-Consider it pub magic, but not scary magic.
+Consider it Tavern magic, but not scary magic.

 The open source community has a few other files that commonly appear at the top level of a project: `LICENSE`, `AUTHORS`, etc. If you use any of those, they can